2019 Double Team is Forming!

 Thank you for your great coaching and feel free to share this with anyone on the fence about whether they can do it!

 "I would highly recommend Darryl's program for someone interested in doing a double century.
-I went thru the program in 2011 and with Darryl's help completed my first DC.
+I went thru the program and with Darryl's help completed my first DC.
 It is a great introduction and foundation for further exploration of the world of double century and endurance riding!"

 "I will add an endorsement for the Double Team; if all goes well this will be my second year.
 Great ride , good group, and of course, a great coach! "